DTG printing

 The technical terms you need to understand in DTG printing

 It’s common for people to start learning the vocabulary used in a specific business before delving into it.
-Learning the terms around DTG printing can be a bit complicated for beginners, but what if you only need to remember only the necessary ones?
-What do you mean by pretreatment, what is curing, oh no, do we really need a white underbase?
+Learning the terms around DTG printing can be a bit complicated for beginners, but what if you only need to remember the necessary ones?
+What do you mean by pretreatment? what is curing? oh no, do we need a white underbase?
 What is?

 Most of the terms mentioned online are not used on a daily basis except for professionals or technical agents in the field.